 Zelve Open Air Museum

 The Zelve Open-Air Museum once housed one of the largest communities.
 Today is a breathtaking cave town featuring residential houses and religious buildings.
-Located 10 km from Goreme towards the Avanos town, the area was home to both Muslim and Christians living in harmony until 1924.
-This year, Christians had to leave the village because of the exchange of the minorities between Turkey and Greece, while Muslims left the area in the 1950s since it was, and still is, an erosion prone area.
+Located 10 km from Goreme towards the Avanos town, the area was home to both Muslims and Christians living in harmony until 1924.
+This year, Christians had to leave the village because of the exchange of the minorities between Turkey and Greece, while Muslims left the area in the 1950s since it was, and still is, an erosion-prone area.

 Make sure you have at least two hours to walk around the valleys of the museum.
 Here, you can admire the oldest examples of regional architecture and fresco paintings.